telehash/telehash.github.io/v3/channels/box.md

 }
 ```

 Upon opening, all waiting messages for the client are streamed back (flow is managed normally as a reliable channel).
-If there are no messages or the box is unknown the channel is always closed by the server without an error.

-Any packet on the channel can contain a message attached as the BODY in one direction, if the message is larger than one channel packet it is broken across multiple with the last packet always containing a `"done":true`.
-All messages are uniquely identified/cached by the SipHash of the entire BODY bytes using the box ID as the key so that the server can easily dedup messages.
+Every packet sent back will contain message bytes as the BODY, if the message is larger than one channel packet it is broken across multiple with the last packet always containing a `"done":true`.

-If the box is at capacity, older messages are automaticlly removed when new ones are sent.
-The server should attempt to retain the last message from any sender if it is <1024 bytes regardless of age (quota of 10k would be at most 1 message per 10 senders).
+Once all messages are sent, or when there are no messages or the box is unknown, the server must send a packet that contains a `"cap":1234` of an unsigned integer to indicate the number of bytes of message data it will cache for the given box ID.

-A packet with a `"id":"16-hex"` only and no BODY from either the sender or recipient is a request to clear/remove any matching message in the box.

-Any packet from the client may contain a `"clear":true` which empties all of the messages in the box before processing any attached BODY.
+Identically to the `box` channel, any packet sent back with an `"id":"16-hex"` only is a request to clear/remove any matching message in the box, and a `"clear":true` immediately empties all of the messages in the box regardless of status.
+The server will always respond with an updated `cap` value.